I often take for granted the softness and comfort of my bamboo sheets when I pull them back each morning.

-These are bamboo products developed with fiber and manufactured with the lyocell process.
-You can also find them under the Tencel brand name.
-Tencel bamboo is far more eco-friendly in comparison to rayon bamboo fabric and viscose fiber.
-The same regenerated fiber process is used for creating lyocell fibers; however, there is a difference.
+Manufactured using the lyocell process, you can typically find lyocell bamboo sheets under the Tencel brand name.
+Tencel bamboo is far more eco-friendly in comparison to rayon bamboo fabrics.
 The solvents used for dissolving the bamboo are non-toxic and utilize a closed-loop system, which means low emissions and minimal waste.

 This process also uses minimal water consumption.
-Most eco-friendly brands that use this process are not only using it because it’s greener, but it’s also a highly sustainable processing option when it comes to bamboo fabric.
+Most eco-friendly brands that use this process are not only because it’s greener, but it’s also a highly sustainable processing option for bamboo fabric.

 How to Maintain Bamboo Sheets

-When talking about bamboo, most of us think that they are a versatile plant that pandas eat as snacks.
-Some of you might also think of bamboo as something that people install as furniture or flooring for a new house.
-The bamboo fiber in its natural state is capable of wicking away moisture.
+When talking about bamboo, most of us think they are a versatile plant that pandas eat as snacks.
+Some might also think of bamboo as something people install as furniture or flooring for a new house.

 You may be surprised that the bamboo plant has natural antimicrobial and antibacterial properties and wicks away moisture naturally.